In this Article

 Taking green tea in excess of 400mg per day or on an empty stomach may lead to vomiting.

 7. High Blood Pressure

-If the green tea being consumed has high caffeine content, then your blood pressure is likely to spike due to the high-absorption rate of flavonoids.
+If the green tea consumed has high caffeine content, then your blood pressure is likely to spike due to the high-absorption rate of flavonoids.

 Also Read: Tea and Coffee for Kids